1and2papa/CTAssetsPickerController/README.md

 ### Implement didFinishPickingAssets delegate

 The delegate is responsible for dismissing the picker when the operation completes.
-To dismiss the picker, call the [dismissViewControllerAnimated:completion:](https://developer.apple.com/library/ios/documentation/uikit/reference/UIViewController_Class/Reference/Reference.html#//apple_ref/occ/instm/UIViewController/dismissViewControllerAnimated:completion:) method of the presenting controller responsible for displaying `CTAssetsPickerController` object.
+To dismiss the picker, call the [dismissViewControllerAnimated:completion:](https://developer.apple.com/library/ios/documentation/uikit/reference/UIViewController_Class/index.html#//apple_ref/occ/instm/UIViewController/dismissViewControllerAnimated:completion:) method of the presenting controller responsible for displaying `CTAssetsPickerController` object.
 Please refer to the demo app.

 ```` objective-c
 - (void)assetsPickerController:(CTAssetsPickerController *)picker didFinishPickingAssets:(NSArray *)assets;
 // assets contains ALAsset objects.
 ````

-## Customization
+## Customisation

-Customization can be done by setting properties or implementating delegate methods.
-This section describes common customizations.
+Customisation can be done by setting properties or implementating delegate methods.
+This section describes common customisations.
 Please refer to the [documentation](#documentation) for the complete list of properties and delegate methods.

 ### Properties